MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-choose-microsoftml-algorithms-cheatsheet.md

 ---

 # required metadata
-title: "Cheat Sheet: How to choose a MicrosoftML algorithm - Machine Learning Server | Microsoft Docs"
+title: "Cheat sheet: How to choose a MicrosoftML algorithm - Machine Learning Server | Microsoft Docs"
-description: "A printable machine learning algorithm cheat sheet that helps you choose the right MicrosoftML algorithm for your predictive model when using Machine Learning Server."
+description: "A printable cheat sheet helps you choose a MicrosoftML package algorithm for a predictive model when using Machine Learning Server."
 keywords: "MicrosoftML"
 author: "bradsev"
 ms.author: "bradsev"